Skip to main content

 2. Shared Moral Learning:

-• Foster open and honest dialogue within the community.
+• Foster open and honest dialogue within communities about personal beliefs and experiences.

-• Integrate personal beliefs with shared moral and ethical values.
+• Integrate personal beliefs with moral and ethical values to establish shared theology.

 3. Universal Integration:

-• Incorporate empirical knowledge and scientific discoveries into theological understanding.
+• Incorporate empirical knowledge and scientific discoveries into theological understanding through prayer and the help of mature Christians

 Implementing Better Theology in Your Church: